dlab-berkeley/programming-fundamentals/0-0_Introduction.md

 This sorry state of affairs persists for three reasons:

 1.   *No room, no time.*
-    Everybody's schedule is full—there's simply not space to add more about computing without dropping something else.
+    Everybody's schedule is full —- there's simply not space to add more about computing without dropping something else.

 2.   *The blind leading the blind.*